 Other women have no such result.
 I’ve struggled with Candida for years and have never noticed progesterone making it worse.

 This is a controversial topic and you would need to do your own research to decide what resonates with you.
-Progestin (the synthetic progesterone) has been linked to various forms of cancers – it is, however, a totally different animal from bioidentical progesterone.
+Progestin (the synthetic progesterone) has been linked to various forms of cancers; it is, however, a totally different animal from bioidentical progesterone.
+Please read Part 1 of the Progesterone Series article that cites all the studies that prove this point.
 What fuels the cells is either synthetic progesterone or the “dirty” progesterones (which are the unfavorable metabolites of progesterone) which are broken down in your gut and liver.

 For simplicity, it is contraindicated for women with a history of PR+ breast cancer to take progesterone as a DIY solution.
 However, if you agree with the above paragraph, I recommend working with a functional practitioner to lay the foundation for a safe application.
-This may mean doing some gut healing and liver detoxification – to prepare your body for a safe progesterone metabolism.
+This may mean doing some gut healing and liver detoxification to prepare your body for a safe progesterone metabolism.
+I also recommend testing to see how you progress.

 The answers vary depending on who you ask.